thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 Instruction::LocalSet(casted_env_local),
 ```

-Our first instruction gets the value of the local associated with our first parameter.
+Our first instruction gets the value of the local associated with our first parameter, our environment.
-We trust this will always be a struct reference.
-The struct reference is cast to our closure's environment type, represented by the type index `closure_env_index`
+The environment, a struct reference, is cast to our closure's concrete type, represented by the type index `closure_env_index`
-Finally we store our cast struct reference in a new anonymous local `casted_env_local`.
+Finally, we store our cast struct reference in a new anonymous local `casted_env_local`.

 We need a new local for our `env` because its type has changed.
 For the remainder of the body, however, we only want to reference our cast environment.
-We have no need of the abstract closure our parameter provides.
+We no longer need the abstract `struct` our parameter provides.
 We surreptitiously swap the local associated with our first parameter to return our `casted_env_local`.
 Now whenever our body references its env parameter, it will use `casted_env_local` rather than `params[0]`.